openedx/edx-platform/lms/djangoapps/mfe_config_api/docs/decisions/0001-mfe-config-api.rst

 - We have to change all the mfes so that they take the information from the API. `Issue MFE runtime configuration in frontend-wg`_
 - Initialize the MFE could have a delay due to the HTTP method.
-- `Site configuration is going to be deprecated`_ so later we have to take the configuration from django settings.
+- `Site configuration is going to be deprecated`_ so later we have to clean the code that uses site configuration.
-- The operator is responsible for configuring the settings in site configuration.
+- The operator is responsible for configuring the settings in site configuration or django settings.
 - We can have duplicate keys in site configuration (example: we can have a logo definition for each mfe).
-- If the request is made from a domain that does not have a site configuration, it returns an empty json.
+- If the request is made from a domain that does not have a site configuration, it returns django settings.

 Rejected Alternatives
 **********************